7 minutes read See on map

 Cyprus War Resistance Stories

 Cyprus has witnessed countless conflicts throughout its 10,000 years of human habitation.
-The island's position at the crossroads of three continents made it a prize worth fighting for, and its people developed a long tradition of resistance against foreign rule. dzeninfra-ru From ancient sieges to modern independence struggles, Cyprus has been repeatedly conquered, defended, and fought over by armies ranging from Persian emperors to British colonial forces.
+The island's position at the crossroads of three continents made it a prize worth fighting for, and its people developed a long tradition of resistance against foreign rule.
+From ancient sieges to modern independence struggles, Cyprus has been repeatedly conquered, defended, and fought over by armies ranging from Persian emperors to British colonial forces.
 These conflicts left deep marks on the landscape and shaped the national character of both Greek and Turkish Cypriots who call the island home.
 Historical Background Cyprus experienced its first major conflicts during the ancient period when Persian forces conquered the island's city kingdoms in the 6th century BC.
 The Greek population survived Persian rule and later came under Alexander the Great's control, followed by Ptolemaic Egypt and then Rome.
-Each conquest brought armies, resistance, and sometimes devastation. nano-banana The Arab invasions beginning in 649 AD marked one of the most unusual periods in Cypriot history.
+Each conquest brought armies, resistance, and sometimes devastation.
+The Arab invasions beginning in 649 AD marked one of the most unusual periods in Cypriot history.
 Arab forces under Muawiyah I sailed from Alexandria with a large fleet and conquered the capital Salamis-Constantia after a brief siege.
 During this expedition, Umm-Haram, a relative of the Prophet Muhammad, fell from her mule near Larnaca's Salt Lake and died.
 She was buried there, and the Hala Sultan Tekke shrine was built in her honor.
-Arab…
+Arab forces returned…

 Read more